-In the final year of A Level History students will study Civil Rights in the USA 1865-1992 focusing on the experience of Africans-Americans, Women, Trade Unions and Native Americans.
+In the final year of A Level History students will study Civil Rights in the USA 1865-1992 and this will include Africans-Americans, Women, Trade Unions and Native Americans.
 Students will analyse the role of key individuals, important legal landmarks, the role of presidents and the importance of activism in gaining equality for disadvantaged groups in the USA.